X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

   .word routine2
 ...

-LDX #$02
+LDX #$02     ; table index * 2
 JMP (important_jump_table,x)
 ```

 The above would jump to the address of `routine2`, and is much faster than
-the old 6502 method of pushing the two bytes onto the stack and performing an
+the old 6502 method of pushing the two bytes onto the stack and performing
-RTS.
+an RTS.

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]